karalkal/React-Schwarzmueller-Course/README.md

   color: red;
 }
 ```
-The 3 folders are interchangeable, the one with the valid name (i.e. currently used) is version 3 (using modules)
+The 3 folders are interchangeable, the one with the valid name (i.e. currently used) is version 3 (using modules).
+**Please check the relevant files!**

 **1. using string interpolation and conditionally adding the invalid class**